mpuerta004/GnossDeustoOnto/Documentation/README.md

 ------------------

-The roh:Funding entity (see Figura 5), new in ROH, represents the funding associated with a project (roh:Project) whose funding is associated with a funding program (roh:FundingProgram) and comes from a (roh:FundingSource), which in turn is associated with a funding organization (vivo:FundingOrganization).
+The roh:Funding entity (see Figura 5), new in ROH, represents the funding associated with a project (vivo:Project) whose funding is associated with a funding program (roh:FundingProgram) and comes from a (roh:FundingSource), which in turn is associated with a funding organization (vivo:FundingOrganization).
 A funding is divided into